Hertford East branch line: Route and services

 The line is part of the Network Rail Strategic Route 5, SRS 05.03 and is classified as a London and South East Commuter line.

 There are currently two trains an hour on this line serving all stations.
 Future plans for this line see the lengthening of platforms to facilitate longer trains and create extra capacity on the line.
 Services on this line are currently operated by Greater Anglia using Class 720 units consisting of 5 or 10 car formations.

 Usually, trains on the Hertford East branch line go to Liverpool Street (on Mondays to Saturdays, via Tottenham Hale and Hackney Downs), and Stratford (on Sundays).
 On days of engineering works, train services often terminate at Broxbourne.

-Passenger volume

-Below is the passenger usage from the year beginning April 2002 to the year beginning April 2022.

 Infrastructure

 The line is double track throughout except for a small section through where it is single track.
 It is electrified at 25 kV AC using overhead line equipment, and has a loading gauge of W6.